isomerpages/moe-pasirrissec/pages/Device Management Applications.md

 | On the day of DMA uninstallation | Please ensure that the PLD is switched off from 6:00 am to 11:00 pm.
 This is to ensure that the uninstallation process, which will be done remotely, can proceed smoothly. |
 | After the DMA has been uninstalled | Starting from the next day after the DMA uninstallation, you may refer to the attached document for instructions to check if the DMA has been successfully uninstalled from your child’s/ward’s PLD.
 Please ensure that the PLD is switched off from 6:00 am to 11:00 pm.
 This is to ensure that the uninstallation process, which will be done remotely, can proceed smoothly. |

-.

-.

-Technical Support:

-Should your child/ward require technical assistance to perform the back-up, he/she can call the school-based helpline: 6876 7129 Ext 167.

-If you find that the DMA in your child’s/ward’s PLD has not been uninstalled properly, please contact the school at 6876 7129.</p>
+If you find that the DMA in your child’s/ward’s PLD has not been uninstalled properly, please contact the school at 6501 0800 or email at prss@moe.edu.sg. </p>